 None of our products are certified organic.
 Some are organic when we acquire them, but since our production facility is not certified organic, none of our products can be certified organic.

-We are a GMP compliant facility and will provide COA's for specific batch numbers as well as MSDS information upon request.
-There is a link at the bottom of our website titled “Request COA”
+We are a GMP compliant facility and will provide COAs for specific batch numbers as well as MSDS information upon request.
+You may reach our QU department by filling out a request at the following web link, please use the "comments" box for additional questions. https://purebulk.com/coa-request/

 The fact is that about 95% or more of the world's nutritional raw materials are manufactured in China, Japan and Korea, although some companies try to hide that fact.